-In the healthcare sector, the word 'dignity' is one that regularly appears in job adverts, books and legislation, but what do we mean by the word 'dignity'?
-Dignity in care means the kind of care, in any setting, which supports and promotes, and does not undermine, a person's self- respect.
+In the healthcare sector, the word ‘dignity’ is one that regularly appears in job adverts, books and legislation, but what do we mean by ‘dignity in care settings’?
+Dignity in care means the kind of care, in any setting, which supports and promotes, and does not undermine, a person’s self- respect.

-There are several things nurses, carers and other health professionals can do to uphold dignity - and they're usually small and seemingly inconsequential things.
+There are several things nurses, carers and other health professionals can do to uphold dignity in care settings – and they’re usually small and seemingly inconsequential things.
 However, to a person who has resigned the majority of their independence to a stranger, they are everything.

 There are 8 factors related to dignity identified by the Social Care Institute for Excellence:

-Think of the choices you make as you get ready in the morning for work: what exact time you'd like to wake up, what you'll wear, when you'll leave the house.
+Think of the choices you make as you get ready in the morning for work: what exact time you’d like to wake up, what you’ll wear, when you’ll leave the house.
 For most of us, dressing ourselves is a very personal and private activity.
 Personal taste and style have a huge part to play in our identities as individuals.
-Allowing someone in your care to choose their own clothes is one way of promoting dignity.
+Allowing someone in your care to choose their own clothes is one way of promoting dignity in care settings.

 Speaking to people respectfully and listening to what they have to say; ensuring clear dialogue between workers and services.

 Ensure you’re addressing the person in your care by their preferred name.
 This may not be their full name and might be a nickname, for example.

 Is food easy to eat?
 Does it look appealing?
 Does the person eating have the right amount of privacy they need?
 These are the questions you need to answer when a service user is eating.
 Everyone has a different relationship with food and this needs to be taken into account when promoting dignity in care settings.

 Pain levels vary from person-to-person.
 Studies indicate that older people are more likely to experience pain but less likely to complain or request medication.
 Restlessness, social isolation, and avoidance are just a few examples of symptoms associated with pain.